vintagedon/ai-ops-home-lab/README.md

 AI-Ops Home Lab is an ongoing experiment in integrating AI technologies with DevOps practices in a home lab environment.
 This project aims to explore the synergies between artificial intelligence, infrastructure automation, and continuous integration/deployment pipelines.

+There is a considerable amount of information in the wiki such as current lab stats, infrastructure charts, and more.

 ## 📚 Table of Contents

 - [Project Overview](#-project-overview)